Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

 - Create a Linux boot image with PetaLinux.
 - Create simple Linux applications with the Vitis IDE.
 - Run and debug using the Vitis IDE.

+See the [next chapter](./5-using-gp-port-zynq.md) to learn how to use the GP port in Zynq devices.

 © Copyright 2015–2021 Xilinx, Inc.